Logo Icon

 • For instance, a relatively simple question might ask for the year a particular case was judged, whereas a more difficult one could require an understanding of the intricate legal implications of the judgment.

-• Shift from Contemporary Issues:
+• A shift from Contemporary Issues:

 • There was a noticeable drift from current legal happenings to a focus on historical and foundational legal cases and principles.